 They thought we were weird because we didn’t have jobs and went to Art College.

 The house was always cold and the décor was unchanged since the early 1980s.
-There was never any food in the kitchen just lots of undefrosted dated Tupperware in the chest freezer in the garage.
-The boys bedroom had a fitted bedroom unit that meant that one half of the room appeared to be taken over with melamine cupboards.
+There was never any food in the kitchen just lots of dated Tupperware kept in the chest freezer in the garage.
+The boys bedroom had a fitted unit that meant that one half of the room appeared to be taken over with melamine cupboards.
 He didn’t really have any belongings.

 Sometimes I used to go round without my friends and he used to try and get me to look at the clothing catalogues underwear section with him and kiss me.
 We were usually interrupted by his scrawny neighbour who would be standing on the flat roof outside the bedroom and banging on the window to be let in for a spliff.

 We will be at West Elm, Tottenham Court Road for London Design Festival.
 From 21st September until 28th September.
 You will be able to see lots of our designs including a new collaboration with Thorody and a new version of their SB05 ‘String Chair’.